April Fool's Day (1986 film): Casting

-Amy Steel was cast in the role of Kit Brashares at the suggestion of producer Frank Mancuso Jr., after Steel had appeared in Mancuso's Friday the 13th Part 2 (1981).
+Amy Steel was cast in the role of Kit Graham at the suggestion of producer Frank Mancuso Jr., after Steel had appeared in Mancuso's Friday the 13th Part 2 (1981).
 In the role of Muffy St. John, the young college student who holds the gathering at her familial mansion, Deborah Foreman (who had recently starred opposite Nicolas Cage in Valley Girl), auditioned for the role.
 Fred Walton recalled that he cast Foreman after she "blew them away" during her audition.

 Filming

-After considering shooting the film at Martha's Vineyard, Massachusetts and Seattle, Washington, producer Frank Mancuso Jr. chose to shoot the film on Vancouver Island in Victoria, British Columbia.
-Filming took place over a period of six weeks at two private properties in Victoria.
+After considering shooting the film at Martha's Vineyard, Massachusetts and Seattle, Washington, producer Frank Mancuso Jr. chose to shoot the film on Vancouver Island in Victoria, British Columbia near Saanich.
+Filming took place in the summer of 1985 over a period of six weeks at two private properties in Victoria, with principal photography scheduled to complete on September 21.
 Walton reflect that the cast was made up of a "young, very talented group of kids that were having a lot of fun".
+The production budget for the film was $5 million.